Research Opportunities

 How flexible is the summer work schedule?
 Summer research projects are major undertakings, requiring more time to complete than is available during the academic year.
 Each faculty project director designs his or her schedule for summer research.
 Only the faculty researcher can give you a specific timetable for summer work, so it is important to confer with him or her before applying.

 What does the final reporting process entail?
 The College asks you to evaluate your summer research or service-learning project by completing a one- to two-page statement describing the scope of your work, the contribution it made to your academic career, and your evaluation of the program.
-Research grant recipients are also required to submit a project abstract for publication in a collection of summer research abstracts.
 Details regarding specific reporting requirements are found online with the grant description.

 How do I present my summer research findings?
-All students on campus during the fall following their summer of research are required to present their findings at the annual Parents & Families Weekend Poster Session, on the Friday afternoon of Parents weekend.
+All students on campus during the fall following their summer of research are required to present their findings at the annual Back to Bates Summer Research Poster Session, on the Friday afternoon of Parents and Families weekend.